Brendan Eich, a programmer who

 REPAINT when measuring

-an animation frame
+how long an animation frame

-may take to render/re-render
+may take to render/re-render, for example.

 Styles applied to each node